aldum/learnyouanelm.github.io/pages/07-modules.md

 lexicographically.
 What if we have a list of lists and we want to sort it not based on the inner lists' contents but on their lengths?
 Well, as you've probably guessed, we'll use the `sortWith` function.
-First we'll define the `on` function, like this:
+First we'll define the `on` function, like this, to act as a helper:

 ```elm
 on : (b -> b -> c) -> (a -> b) -> a -> a -> c